ellenicoleroberts/ellenicoleroberts/README.md

 <h3><b>More about me</b></h3>

-- 🔭 I’m currently a Data Scientist at OptyX and Lead Web App Developer at Simple
+- 🔭 I’m currently a Data Scientist at OptyX and Lead Web App Developer at Simple.
-- 🌱 I’m currently learning Tableau
+- 🌱 I’m currently learning Tableau.
-- 💬 Ask me about anything, happy to connect
+- 💬 Ask me about anything, happy to connect.
-- 📫 How to reach me: any of the social-media platforms
+- 📫 Reach me via any of the social-media platforms.
 - 📝 [Portfolio]()
-- ✨ I am a fashion designer too: [Nicole Roberts](https://www.nicoleroberts.com/)
+- ✨ I love to create, fashion too: [Nicole Roberts](https://www.nicoleroberts.com/)

 <h3><b>Languages and Tools</b></h3>